cptmeeps/agar/README.md

 The game proceeds in turns, with each turn divided into four distinct phases:

 1. **Input Collection Phase**
-   - Game collects and validates movement orders from both players
+   - Game collects movement orders from both AI players
    - Each order specifies source hex, destination hex, and number of units to move
+   - AI players receive a structured world representation to make decisions

 2. **Movement Phase**
    - Units are moved according to collected orders